rlpy/rlpy/doc/make_rep.rst

     ``from IncrTabularTut import IncrTabularTut``

-Finally, create a unit test for your Representation as described in :ref:`unittests`
+Finally, create a unit test for your Representation as described in :doc:`unittests`

 Now test it by creating a simple settings file on the domain of your choice.
 An example experiment is given below: